 The essence of freight management is the freight planning, from tender management to the last settlement with the freight carrier.
 The shipper carries inbound and outbound freight movements into its FMS to provide the most transparent supply chain data possible.
 In some cases, the shipping companies can outsource the freight management to the logistics service provider (LSP).This way, LSP handles the shipper’s carrier contracts on its behalf.
 At the start of the freight management program, the shipper executes an RFQ (request for quotation) to negotiate the motor vendor’s capacity and price.
 Then, when a load is booked, the shipper can bring information on documents to the FMS system.

-You can also involve mediators (freight brokers and freight forwarders) to connect with carriers and help settle the transportation.
+You can also involve mediators - freight brokers and freight forwarders - to connect with carriers and help settle the transportation.
 Freight brokers don’t actually interface with shipments; they're responsible for managing carriers.
-Freight forwarders are also actively engaged in load management, warehouse management, and paperwork preparation.
+Freight forwarders (you can create freight forwarding software to simplify their job) are also actively engaged in load management, warehouse management, and paperwork preparation.
 Freight management system software makes it easier for brokers to select the best trucking company for each shipment and ensure that all documentation is fulfilled correctly.

 Whether you use your own fleet or rely on third-party multimodal carriers, a separate FMS mobile application is required.
 It enables direct communication of " shippers-carriers " and allows the latter to respond to tender shipment queries and report in-transit freight status in real-time.
 The remote interface is especially vital for the shippers that deal with small trucking companies that don't depend on EDI (electronic data interchange) systems.